 Click on [Actions] and choose “Associate address”.

-Click on the empty Instance field select your EC2 instance (Wazuh Server, Linux Agent, Elastic Server, Windows Agent) to assign this Elastic IP to it.
+Click on the empty Instance field select your EC2 instance (Wazuh Server, Linux Agent, Elastic Server, Windows Agent) to assign this Elastic IP address to it.

-Click on the empty Private IP field and pick the IP that pops up.
+Click on the empty Private IP field and pick the IP address that pops up.
 There will only be one.

 Click on [Associate].

 The SSH client will not use it if it is readable by all.

 Then log in to the linux EC2 instances:

 N.N.N.N with the Elastic IP address of your Linux instance (Wazuh Server, Linux Agent or Elastic Server).

 The exact syntax of this command may vary depending on your operating system and specific SSH client.
 Consult your system’s and/or SSH client’s documentation if the above does not work for you.